General Information Regarding the Program

 Prerequisites can be completed at any regionally-accredited institution, including NYIT.
 However, please be aware your application will not be given special consideration over candidates who completed their prerequisites at other colleges.
 If you are interested in taking the courses at NYIT, please contact the Office of Admissions and indicate that you are interested in registering for courses as a 'non-matriculated student': 1.800.345.NYIT (1-800-345-6948).

 I'm a senior completing my bachelor's degree this year with a couple of prerequisites still outstanding.
 Can I apply with some outstanding courses and/or health care experience?

 Yes, but please insure that all coursework in progress or planned is explicitly listed on your CASPA application.
 A maximum of two prerequisite courses may be in progress, one in the fall and one in the spring of your senior year of college.
-While a candidate can be interviewed, admission to the Physician Assistant program cannot be offered to a prospective applicant until all prerequisites -- including GRE and healthcare experience -- are completed.
+While a candidate can be interviewed, admission to the Physician Assistant program cannot be offered to a prospective applicant until all prerequisites -- including healthcare experience -- are completed.

 I have taken all the required courses in my home country and have been working full time as a medical doctor prior to moving to the United States.
 Why do I have to do all the prerequisites again here in the United States?